InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

 - the application firmware exposes a BLE "firmware update" service.
 In InfiniTime we decided to implement the **nRF DFU** protocol.
 - this update service stores the new firmware in a temporary location in the *external flash memory* and checks the integrity of the data (CRC).
-- when the new firmware is completely transfered and checked, the watch is rebooted and the bootloader is ran again.
+- when the new firmware is completely transferred and checked, the watch is rebooted and the bootloader is ran again.
 The bootloader detects that a new firmware is available in the *external* flash memory and safely swaps the current firmware in the *internal* memory with the new one from the *external* memory.
 - When the swapping is done and checked, the new firmware is executed from the *internal* memory.
 - If the new firmware does not properly run, the bootloader will automatically revert to the older firmware by swapping again firmwares from the external to the internal memory.